apigee/apigeetool-node/README.md

 #### Optional parameters

-`--help  -h`
-(optional) Displays help on this command.

-`--baseuri   -L`
-(optional) The base URI for you organization on Apigee Edge.
-The default is the base URI for Apigee cloud deployments is `api.enterprise.apigee.com`.
-For on-premise deployments, the base URL may be different.

 `--virtualhosts  -v`
 (optional) A comma-separated list of virtual hosts that the deployed app will use.
 The two most common options are `default` and `secure`.
 The `default` option is always HTTP and `secure` is always HTTPS.
 By default, `apigeetool deploynodeapp` uses only the `default` virtual host.
 Note that on the Apigee Edge cloud platform, all new proxies are assigned two virtual hosts: `default` and `secure`.
 If you want your deployed Node.js app to use both HTTP and HTTPS, specify `-v default,secure`.